List of Electron launches

 Launch of Electron in start of the "Birds of a Feather" mission.

 Electron is a two-stage small-lift launch vehicle built and operated by Rocket Lab.
-The rocket has been launched to orbit 71 times with 67 successes and four failures.
-A suborbital version of the rocket, HASTE, has been successfully launched Six times.
+The rocket has been launched to orbit 89 times with 85 successes and four failures.
+A suborbital version of the rocket, HASTE, has been successfully launched nine times.

 The first flight, known as "It's a Test", launched on 25 May 2017.
 The mission failed due to a glitch in communication equipment on the ground.
 Successful follow-on missions, including "Still Testing", "It's Business Time" and "This One's For Pickering", delivered multiple small payloads to low Earth orbit.
 Flight 26 was the first Electron flight to attempt a full catch recovery using a mid-air helicopter catch.
 "Scout's Arrow" was the first suborbital launch of the rocket.

 In July 2019, Rocket Lab expected to have launches every two weeks in 2020.
 In June 2020, with a new Electron launch vehicle built every 18 days, Rocket Lab was planning to deliver monthly launches for the remainder of 2020 and into 2021, including the company's first launch from Wallops LC-2 in 2023 and a mission to the Moon for NASA aboard Electron and Rocket Lab's spacecraft bus platform Photon in 2022.